Swagatika-Meher/msvsd2bitcomp/README.md

 * **ERRORS**

-  The original schematic of inverter is successfully completed.
+  The schematic of inverter is successfully completed.
 But, getting the following errors while creating an independent test bench to simulate the circuit.

 ![33](https://user-images.githubusercontent.com/114692581/218186715-0be3219d-da34-4091-8fdc-5ee41a789b40.PNG)